ncbi-nlp/BioREDirect/README.md

 # Updates

-Updated BioREx to the Python 3.11 version
+Updated BioREDirect to the Python 3.11 version

 # BioREDirect